-A: The principal developmental task of the first year of life is the establishment of a secure attachment between infant and primary caregiver.
+The principal developmental task of the first year of life is the establishment of a secure attachment between an infant and their primary caregiver.
 For this bond of emotional communication to develop, the caregiver must be psychologically and biologically attuned to the needs, emotions, and mental state of the child.
 Beyond the basic function of secure attachment – providing safety and protection for the vulnerable young child through closeness to a caregiver – there are several other important functions for children:

 7 Functions of Attachment